gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE group, by accessing the related group-membership resource at the Group Manager.

-In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
+In particular, the joining node sends a confirmable CoAP request using the method POST to the endpoint /group-oscore/NAME at the Group Manager, with NAME the name of the OSCORE group to join.
 This Join Request follows the format and processing of the Key Distribution Request message defined in Section 4.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * The 'scope' parameter MUST be present.